Singh9-L/thesis_ms/README.md

 ## How to cite

-Feel free to use the dataset in any way, as long as you cite the original work:
+Feel free to use the dataset as long as you cite the original work:

 Valdemar Švábenský, Jan Vykopal, Pavel Seda, and Pavel Čeleda.\
 *Dataset of Shell Commands Used by Participants of Hands-on Cybersecurity Training.*\